nus-cs2103-AY2223S1/ip/docs/README.md

 Icon | Meaning
 :--------:|:------------------
-❗ | Important notes to take note of when using Ado Chatbot 💡 | Extra information for better undertsanding
+❗ | Important notes to take note of when using Ado Chatbot 💡 | Extra information for better understanding

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.